DanThePanMan/100-days-of-code/log.md

 **Thoughts**
 Was a bit sick so I could not complete all the exercises but overall I think I learned a lot today

+### Day 21, December 5, 2023
+**Today's Progress**:
+simply completed the rest of the exercises in that section of the course.
+Going to do more once I am not sick anymore